 The poem is only six lines long but in those six lines, Whitman details several different aspects of the ship.
 He also personifies the waves, allowing them a power that paints a very clear image of the scene in a reader’s head.

 ‘The Ship Starting’ by Walt Whitman is a six-line poem that is contained within a single stanza of text.
 The lines do not follow a specific rhyme scheme or metrical pattern.
-This is a style writing known as free verse.
+This is a style of writing known as free verse.
 It was pioneered in American by Whitman during his lifetime.

 Despite the lack of fixed end rhymes, there are examples of half-rhyme within the six lines of ‘The Ship Starting’.
 Half-rhyme, also known as slant or partial rhyme, is seen through the repetition of assonance or consonance.
 This means that either a vowel or consonant sound is reused within one line or multiple lines of verse.
-For example, “breast” and “spread” in line two which both contain a short “e” vowel sound and “motions” and “foam” with the similar long “o” sound.
+For example, “breast” and “spread” in line two both contain a short “e” vowel sound and “motions” and “foam” with the similar long “o” sound.

 Whitman also made use of several poetic techniques in ‘The Ship Starting’.
 These include but are not limited to alliteration, sibilance, enjambment, and imagery.
 The first of these, alliteration, occurs when words are used in succession, or at least appear close together, and begin with the same sound.
 For example, “forward” and “foam” in lines five and six.
 Sibilance is similar to alliteration but it is concerned with soft vowel sounds such as “s” and “th”.